Wednesday, June 17

 Advanced Crisis Planning

-Matt Nalker & Steve Allen - Magnolia Room
+Matt Nalker & Steve Allen - Auditorium

 Participants will learn innovative strategies for crisis prevention and intervention and gain tools for managing challenging situations.